 - Warranty: 1 Year

 We bought and tested the GTRacing Pro for two weeks.
 Conclusion?
 As budget chair, it’s one of the most well rounded ones in the budget category.
+Some call it a DXRacer knockoff for the masses.
 It has a pretty good set of ergonomic features, surprisingly supportive padding, and a decent build.
 We especially like the robust backrest that can recline to a near coma-inducing 170 degrees, and a size that’s perfectly suited for small to medium build people.

 Based in California, GTRacing started making gaming chairs in 2013.
 They’re highly popular for their affordable but good quality chairs especially in relation to other chairs in their price range.